1. JSON name/value pair is written as

 • To store information locally.

-• To send and receive bits of data.
+• To send and receive bits

 • To store information remotely.